Review: Eta and Zeta!

 1) Opening cockpit with removable pilot figure… and the pilot figure is even articulated!
 He can pilot the vehicle, look cool walking next to it, or ride the included bike-mode ride armor!

 2) Integrated landing gear that provide sufficient ground clearance, have spinning wheels, rubber tires, lock in the extended position so you can roll the toy around without them collapsing, and have bay doors with concealed hinges.
+For the Zeta toy, there should be clearance for the fin either back or forward.
+If it’s still too close to the ground for you, gain clearance by ensuring the landing gear is locked in its forward position, massage the head up as high as you can (you should be able to even tighter than I did above), and don’t pivot the front landing gear tire all the way rearward.

 3) Mountable gun in fighter mode.
 The gun can be mounted to the wing using the included rail.
 At a larger scale, I would like the magazine to collapse against the barrel but at 1/48 I can accept Sentinel requiring the magazine be removed.
 I also am not a huge fan of the very small hard point rails as they seem doomed to be lost some day.